Is Esports a Sport?

 • Why should Esports not be considered a sport?

-Esports doubters cite the lack of physical exertion as the main reason to vote against Esports becoming a sport.
+Esports doubters cite the lack of physical exertion as the main reason to vote against it becoming a sport.
 However, they rarely consider the rigorous training, not counting the considerable mental preparation.
-If you compare athletes’ training and Esports’ pros, you’ll see that they chase the same goal with other means.
+If you compare athletes’ training and pros, you’ll see that they chase the same goal with other means.

 • Does the government recognize Esports as a sport?